-Teachers — Maybe you really enjoy art (and you obviously already know how to teach!), but finding the time to compile appropriate art history resources can be challenging.
-Now, with The Master and His Apprentices, you only have to monitor class discussions and grade papers/exams, as everything else, including class discussion questions and answers, comes in an easy-to-follow week-by-week format.
+Teachers — Maybe you really enjoy art (and you obviously already know how to teach!).
+But finding the time to compile appropriate art history resources can be challenging.
+Now, with The Master and His Apprentices, you only have to monitor class discussions and grade papers/exams.
+Everything else, including class discussion questions and answers, comes in an easy-to-follow week-by-week format.

-So go ahead and cross teaching an art history class off of your “someday list.”
+So go ahead and check teaching an art history class off of your “someday list.”

 Your students will thank you.